datamin-io/public-documentation/use-cases/functional-use-cases/reporting.md

 ## General reporting framework

-General reporting with Datamin requires the following 4 steps:
+General reporting with Ylem requires the following 4 steps:

 * Retrieve data or receive it automatically from streaming or queueing software
 * Convert to CSV or XML format